ever-been/everDoc/src/book/markdown/configuration.md

 #### Persistence Janitor Configuration {#user.configuration.objectrepo.janitor}
 Configuration for persistence layer janitor component.
 See [Persistence](#user.persistence) for more details.

-`been.objectrepository.janitor.finished-longevity`=*96*
+`been.objectrepository.janitor.finished-longevity`=*168*
-:	 Number of hours objects with a 'FINISHED' status stay persistent.
+:	 Number of hours objects with a `FINISHED` status stay persistent.

-`been.objectrepository.janitor.failed-longevity`=*48*
+`been.objectrepository.janitor.failed-longevity`=*96*
 :	Number of hours objects with a `FAILED` status stay persistent.

+`been.objectrepository.janitor.service-log-longevity`=*168*
+:	Number of hours EverBEEN service logs stay persistent.

+`been.objectrepository.janitor.load-sample-longevity`=*168*
+:	Number of hours EverBEEN node load monitor samples stay persistent.

 `been.objectrepository.janitor.cleanup-interval`=*10*
 :	Period in minutes of janitor cleanup checks.